St. Elizabeth Religious Education Office

 I believe that You are present in the Most Holy Sacrament.
 I love You above all things, and I desire to receive You into my soul.
 Since I cannot at this moment receive You sacramentally, come at least spiritually into my heart.
 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.
 Amen.

 God speaks to us in many ways, especially through the Scripture.
-The Sunday Connection provides useful background and activities to help children have a better understanding of the Sunday readings, enabling them to connect the Scripture to daily life in a meaningful way.
+The Sunday Connection provides useful background and activities to help children have a better understanding of the Sunday readings, connecting the Scripture to their daily life in meaningful ways.

 Prayer for the COVID-19 Pandemic

 Dear God of all the living, You sent Your Son Jesus to heal us from illness and sin.
 We turn to His healing power in this time of anxiety over the pandemic of this potentially deadly virus.